“

 Research on cross-cultural communication through eating experience design

-The research focused on two ethnicities (Germans and Taiwanese) and was developed into two phases: Taiwan to Germans and Germany to Taiwanese.
-At the first phase, Germans were the receiver in the communication process decoding the cultural messages of an ethnic eating environment sent by Taiwanese.
-A series of questions and eating scenarios in Taiwan were designed to lead the experience.
+In the first phase, Germans acted as the receivers in the communication process, decoding the cultural messages embedded in an ethnic eating environment created by Taiwanese.
+A series of questions and curated Taiwan eating scenarios were designed to guide their experience.

 Eating Settings